 On a clear day, the view from the balcony stretches more than 100km – spanning the mountain range, the Danube Plain in the north and Thracian Valley to the south.

-The Buzludzha Project Foundation is a non-governmental organisation dedicated to the preservation of the House-Monument on Buzludzha Peak.
+The Buzludzha Project Foundation is a non-governmental organisation dedicated to the preservation of the memorial house on Buzludzha Peak.

-Dora first presented her Buzludzha plans as part of her diploma work, while studying architecture at the Technical University of Berlin.
-After finishing her studies in December 2014, she brought the project back to Bulgaria with a view to implementing it.
+The foundation was created by Dora Ivanova: a Bulgarian architect who first presented her Buzludzha plans as part of her diploma, while studying architecture at the Technical University of Berlin.
+After finishing her studies in December 2014, she brought the project back to Bulgaria with the hope of seeing it become a reality.